damar-glh/damar-glh/README.md

 <a href="https://www.instagram.com/invites/contact/?i=1qn7f0ctoxn2r&utm_content=4rioy6h" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="damar.glh___" height="30" width="40" /></a>
 </p>

-<h1 align="center">Hello there!
-My name is Damar Galih. 👋🤓</h1>
+<h1 align="center">My name is Damar Galih</h1>
-<p align="center">I am a junior programming enthusiast in the world of technology.
-Every day I develop program code, find solutions for bugs, attend seminars and workshops, and discuss with the team to complete the project.
-I also play games to relieve stress and improve my strategy and creativity skills, which helps me in making better programs.</p>
+<p align="center">I am a human who is interested in the world of technology, especially in the field of development and manufacture.
+I try to continue to broaden my knowledge and gain new experiences.
+However, on the other hand, my love of philosophy gives me expertise in understanding identity and the meaning of life.
+The combination of technological expertise and philosophical understanding is able to create a unique perspective and produce interesting works.
+That's me, thank you.</p>

 <p align="center"><a><img align="middle" src="https://user-images.githubusercontent.com/114411272/219314760-c6885513-fe85-427b-84e6-f9d72d5a8189.gif"></a></p>